OlehKniaziev/ok/README.md

-# Compartment
+# OK
-Compartment is a library that is meant to replace common use cases of the C++ standard library.
+OK is a library that is meant to replace common use cases of the C++ standard library.
 It provides common features like custom allocators, a string type, and generic containers.

 ## Why use it